 Application Criteria

 Selection Criteria Guiding Admissions Decisions.
-Admission priority will be given to students who:
+Admission priority is given to students who:

 - Will be actively on the academic job market during the upcoming academic year,